 HD & IP Commercial CCTV Systems – Monitored Internally

-Sharp CCTV footage and crystal clear images are what is required to catch and apprehend fly-tippers.
+You will need sharp CCTV footage and crystal clear images to catch and apprehend fly-tippers.

 Dependent on your current IT infrastructure, a robust HD or IP CCTV system will provide quality footage, and act as a visual deterrent to fly-tippers.